Evangelospro/dotfiles/README.md

 ```

 ## Installation and Usage
-### get the iso from the isoOUT folder and flash it to a usb drive
+### 1) [Download](#ways-to-get-the-iso) the iso and flash it to a usb drive
-### Default user is `liveuser` and password is `liveuser` sign in with these after the iso has finished the initial downloads
+### 2) Default user is `liveuser` and password is `liveuser` sign in with these after the iso has finished the initial downloads
-### SDDM should have started and once you login with `liveuser` you should be greeted with a gorgeous desktop!

-### A nice calamares installer is also included to guide you through the installation process, in case it didn't start automatically using the launcher shortcut from [above](#launch--reload-applications), you can start it manually by searching `install` in the launcher or by running `sudo calamares -d` in a terminal
+### 3) A nice calamares installer is also included to guide you through the installation process, in case it didn't start automatically using the launcher shortcut from [above](#launch--reload-applications), you can start it manually by searching `install` in the launcher or by running `sudo calamares -d` in a terminal

-### After the installation is complete, you can login with your user and password and enjoy your new system!
+### 4) After the installation is complete, you can login with your just created user and password and enjoy your new system!

 # 🌟 Stars